-3. Make your own bird bath
+4. Make your own bird bath

-Bird baths are perfect for keeping birds hydrated in all temperatures.
+Even small spaces have room for a bird bath - this can provide vital water for birds to drink and wash.
 They are the ideal spot for them to rest and offer the chance of a quick dip to keep their feathers nice and clean.
-Providing a watering hole for birds may help to improve the volume of birds in your outdoor space as well as giving them a safe and clean area to clean and bathe.
+Providing a watering hole for birds may help to improve the volume of birds in your outdoor space as well as giving them a safe and clean area to bathe.